Civicverse/Civicverse/game/The-Foyer.md/README.md

 No exceptions.
 No backdoors.

-🛰️ Active Nodes
-Node VANTA-1
-Tier: Public Engagement
-Status: ✅ Online
-Location: [CLASSIFIED]

-Node ALPHA-3
-Tier: Protocol Enforcement
-Status: ✅ Online
-Location: [CLASSIFIED]

-💰 Support Development
+Support Development
-Want to help build The Foyer and support the UE5 rollout?
+Want to help build The Foyer lite version (Gadot)

-Support Wallet:
-438XTJJvpD96uBFFM3jv1fevMx33YW5cjHtPZQ4bXABjfh9RV2eRNa8LiRyVJbDQgEHWpmZSCH836DcvzrQJa52CGBHVSEp

-All donations fund:

-UE5 assets + multiplayer infrastructure

-Educator/creator compensation

-Mission engine expansion + tooling

-✅ 100% civilian-owned
-✅ 0% corporate middlemen
-✅ Transparent forever

-🎯 Final Word
-The Foyer is not a menu screen.

-It’s the main street of the future—where decentralized identity, real-world action, and next-gen gaming collide.
+Already working a UE5 game?
+That would speed this up significantly!

 The Foyer has the potential to be a massive emmersive city with endless potential.